Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Introduction

 \section{Introduction}

-The rise of artificial intelligence (AI) has numerous potentials to play a transformative role in addressing grand societal challenges, including air quality and public health \cite{Health_AI_PublicHealth_CDC_Website,Air_Quality_AI_Forecast_US_Dept_State_2024}.
-For example, by integrating multimodal data from various sources, AI can provide effective tools and actionable insights for pandemic preparedness, disease prevention, healthcare optimization, and air quality management \cite{AI_Health_Covid_Mihaela_Springer_Machine_learning_van2021artificial,Health_AI_PublicHealth_CDC_Website}.
-However, the surging demand for AI --- particularly generative AI, as exemplified by the recent popularity of large language models (LLMs) --- has driven a rapid increase in computational needs, fueling the unprecedented expansion of energy-intensive data centers.
-According to the recent Lawrence Berkeley National Lab report \cite{DoE_DataCenter_EnergyReport_US_2024}, AI training and inference are projected to become the dominant workloads and push the U.S. data center electricity consumption to account for 6.7–12.0\% of the national total in 2028, up from 4.4\% in 2023.
+Artificial intelligence (AI) has significant potential to address major societal challenges, including air quality, public health, disease prevention and healthcare optimization.
+At the same time, the rapid growth of generative AI, particularly large language models (LLMs), has sharply increased computational demand and accelerated the expansion of energy-intensive data centers.
+According to the recent U.S. data center energy report \cite{DoE_DataCenter_EnergyReport_US_2024}, AI workloads are projected to proliferate and, together with other growing computing demands, could raise U.S. data center electricity consumption to 6.7--12.0\% of the national total by 2028, up from 4.4\% in 2023.